Blockstream/esplora/API.md

 ### `GET /mempool/recent`

-Get a list of last 25 transactions to enter the mempool.
+Get a list of the last 10 transactions to enter the mempool.

 Each transaction object contains simplified overview data, with the following fields: `txid`, `fee`, `vsize` and `value`